b15it242-glitch/Bank-Term-Deposit-Prediction/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have Python and the required visualization libraries installed (`pandas`, `seaborn`, `matplotlib`, `sklearn`).
 3. Open the `Advance_Bank_Term_Deposit2.ipynb` notebook in Jupyter Notebook or VS Code to review the data cleaning steps, plots, and feature importance rankings.

-> 📌 **Note on Dataset:** The dataset file `data.csv` has been excluded from this public repository directory to keep performance optimized.
-However, the entire data analytics pipeline, chart configurations, and regression behaviors are fully documented and reviewable inside the Jupyter Notebook.